Fausto Bertinotti: Political career

 Bertinotti did not readily find a political party during the First Italian Republic that conformed to his principles.
 He was a member of the Italian Socialist Party and then the Italian Socialist Party of Proletarian Unity before joining the Italian Communist Party, in which he was a member of Pietro Ingrao's tendency.
+In the PSIUP, he was a member of the internal left wing alongside Vittorio Foa, Lucio Libertini, Asor Rosa and Giacomo Princigalli.

 Fausto Bertinotti was opposed to the dissolution of the PCI in 1991 and the creation by its reformist majority of the Democratic Party of the Left (PDS).
 Nevertheless, he did not immediately join the radical minority in the Partito della Rifondazione Comunista (PRC).
 He finally broke with PDS leader Achille Occhetto in 1994 and became secretary of the PRC, replacing Sergio Garavini, who had led the party since its foundation.

 Bertinotti's accession to the leadership was organised by Armando Cossutta, who probably wished to increase his own prestige and power within the party.
 In time, however, Bertinotti succeeded in winning over the majority of the party base, aided in this by his charismatic oratory.

 He was confirmed in the position of party secretary at the third, fourth, fifth and sixth congresses of Rifondazione.
 At the last, however, his final document received less support than usual, gaining only 52% of delegates' votes.
 This close result has led many political commentators to suggest that he may be replaced as secretary of Rifondazione Comunista by Nichi Vendola.